 - Introduction to Sociology

 - Accounting I

 3. Have a 3.00 undergraduate GPA or submit GRE scores.

-To apply to the Long-Term Care Management Master’s Program:
+To apply to the Long-Term Care Management, Master of Science Program:

 - Fill out the application.

 - Provide a personal essay that describes the applicant’s interests and goals in obtaining a degree in Long-Term Care Management.

 - Submit at least two letters of recommendation.

 An application must be complete in all respects to be considered for admission to the program.
 Meeting the minimum criteria only assures applicants the consideration of their application for admission to the Long-Term Care Management Master’s Program.

 For information regarding the requirements for admission to the Long-Term Care Management Master’s Program, please contact: